kartonfarkas/api_docs/source/suite/customers/create_admin.rst

    * - access_level
      - int
      - the id of the access level of the new administrator
-     - for possible access level identifiers see administrator/getaccesslevels
+     - for possible access level identifiers, see administrator/getaccesslevels
    * - interface_language
      - string
      - the language the interface is shown to the new administrator
-     - for possible languages see administrator/getinterfacelanguages
+     - for possible languages, see administrator/getinterfacelanguages

-.. list-table:: **Optional parameters**
+.. list-table:: **Optional Parameters**
    :header-rows: 1
    :widths: 20 20 40 40